What laws did Boris Johnson break?

-A reminder of the rules in place at the height of lockdown as the PM is fined for attending a party at Downing Street while the electorate pulled together to keep each other safe
+A reminder of the rules in place at the height of lockdown, a moment in which we now know the PM attended a party at Downing Street while the electorate pulled together to keep each other safe

+The Metropolitan Police has announced that it has completed its investigation into the Downing Street “Partygate” scandal over rule-breaking during the Covid-19 lockdown, handing out 126 fines in total over eight events held behind closed doors in Westminster.

-Boris Johnson is facing fresh calls to resign as a result of “Partygate” after he, his chancellor Rishi Sunak and his wife Carrie Johnson were among the latest tranche of government staff members to be handed fixed penalty notice fines by the Metropolitan Police for breaking their own rules to stage parties at Downing Street and Whitehall during the Covid-19 pandemic.
+Boris Johnson, his chancellor Rishi Sunak and his wife Carrie Johnson were among one tranche of government staff members handed fixed penalty notice fines for breaking their own rules to stage parties during the pandemic but received no further fines before the probe concluded.

 He said he understood “the anger that many will feel that I myself fell short when it came to observing the very rules which the government I lead had introduced to protect the public”.

-But Mr Johnson brushed off calls for his resignation, saying: “I believe it’s my job to get on and deliver for the people of this country.
+Mr Johnson has repeatedly brushed off calls for his resignation, saying: “I believe it’s my job to get on and deliver for the people of this country.
 That’s what I’m going to do.”

-However, as the first serving PM to be found to have broken the law, he has already come under intense pressure to resign from Labour leader Sir Keir Starmer, Liberal Democrat leader Sir Ed Davey, from Tory backbencher Nigel Mills and from campaign groups like Covid-19 Bereaved Families for Justice.
+However, as the first serving PM to be found to have broken the law, he has already come under intense pressure to resign from Labour leader Sir Keir Starmer, Liberal Democrat leader Sir Ed Davey, from his own Tory backbenchers and from campaign groups like Covid-19 Bereaved Families for Justice.

-To understand the strength of feeling about Mr Johnson’s trangressions, it is instructive to look back at the early days of the first coronavirus lockdon in spring 2020 to remind ourselves how strict the rules in place were at the time.
+To understand the strength of feeling about Mr Johnson’s trangression, it is instructive to look back at the early days of the first coronavirus lockdown in spring 2020 to remind ourselves how strict the rules in place were at the time.

 On 20 May 2020, for instance, the day the PM’s principal private secretary Martin Reynolds arranged a lockdown-busting drinks gathering in the garden at No 10 – according to a leaked email – England was under extremely tough restrictions.